cathartyc/dotfiles/README.md

 # My dotfiles

-Here are my dotfiles for Hyprland.
+Here are my dotfiles.

-The setup is far from finished/mature/stable/etc., so better to consider it as a source of inspiration.
+The setup is far from finished/mature/stable/etc., so it's better to consider it as a source of inspiration.

 ## Requirements

-I use this programs:
+My configs are related to:
 ```
 - Hyprland
+- i3 + picom
 - Waybar
 - Kitty
 - Swaybg
+- Hypridle
-- Swayidle
+- Hyprlock
-- Swaylock-effects
+- Clipse
-- Copyq
+- SwayOSD
-- wofi
+- Ranger
+- Flameshot + grimshot (going to drop the latter soon)
-- dunst
+- Neovim (soon)
 ```
-My setup usually consists in an external monitor on the left of my laptop.
+My setup usually consists in an external monitor on the left of my laptop, controlled via DDC.